 For the record, you can find me here:

-Please note that while I don’t usually cite references in this blog in the interests of general ‘readability’, I am more than happy to direct readers to research/papers that underpin anything written here.
+Please note that while I don’t usually cite references in this blog in the interests of general ‘readability’, I am more than happy to direct readers to research/papers that underpin anything written here; please let me know if that is the case.